frequenz-floss/setuptools-betterproto/README.md

 If you want to know how to build this project and contribute to it, please check out the [Contributing Guide](CONTRIBUTING.md).

+## Similar projects

+* [`setuptools-proto`](https://github.com/jameslan/setuptools-proto/): We didn't use this project because it seems a bit inactive and not widely used.
+It also seems to need some configuration as code, which we wanted to avoid.